 Related read: Canine Nutrition: How to Deal With a Fussy Dog

 Ten percent of all known allergies in dogs are caused by food allergies and the frustrating thing is that a dog can become allergic to most ingredients given enough exposure.
-Food allergies are the third most common type and cause of allergies in dogs after flea bite and atopic allergies.
+Food allergies are the third most common type and cause of allergies in dogs after flea bites and atopic allergies.

 Any dog or puppy, male and female, neutered or not, can experience food allergies.
-There is no direct scientific correlation between certain breeds and the number of food allergy sufferers as it’s largely dependent on the individual dog and their lineage.
+There is no direct scientific correlation between certain breeds and the number of food allergy sufferers as it’s largely dependent on the individual dog and its lineage.

 Little is known for sure about food allergies in our pets scientifically speaking but several ingredients have been identified as common causes.
 These are:

 - and Corn

 It is no coincidence that some of those common causes listed above are ingredients found in leading commercial dog foods.
 Food allergies are usually triggered by repeated exposure however the symptoms are nearly indiscernible from many other canine conditions and problems.

 The symptoms of a food allergy in dogs are similar to other allergic responses: itchy skin particularly affecting the ears, face, paws, armpits, forelegs, and the area surrounding the anus, inflammation of the ears, and gastrointestinal problems.
 It is important to recognise the difference between a food allergy and food intolerance

 Avoid inflammation: Golden Milk For Dogs- An Anti-inflammatory Powerhouse